virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

      - Select the failed workflow run.
      - Expand the steps and go to Step 4: Run git clone --depth=1 https://github.com/virtual-labs/ph3-lab-mgmt.

-  6. **Check for JSON Errors**:
+  6. **Check for the Errors**:
-     - Many issues arise from errors in JSON files.
+     - **For Json Errors:** Many issues arise from errors in JSON files.
 Use a JSON validator to check and resolve any syntax or structural issues in the JSON files that may be causing the build to fail.
-     - Carefully examine the output to identify which file is causing the error.Look for lines referencing Unicode errors or LaTeX issues.
+     - **For Latex Errors:** Carefully examine the output to identify which file is causing the error.Look for lines referencing Unicode errors or LaTeX issues.

 - **Post-Fix Verification**:
   - After addressing any build errors and resolving JSON issues, re-run the build process.
 Once it completes successfully, attempt to access the Virtual Labs experiment again to confirm that the "404" error is resolved.